merge/skulls/README.md

 for using a Rapberry Pi, for example.

 ### flashrom chip config
-We use [flashrom](https://flashrom.org/) for flashing.
+We (or our scripts) use [flashrom](https://flashrom.org/) for flashing.
 Run `flashrom -p <your_hardware>` (for [example](#how-to-flash) `flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128` for the Raspberry Pi) to let flashrom detect the chip.
-It will probably list a few you need to choose from when flashing (by adding `-c "<chipname>"`).
-While there might be specific examples in the commands below, please review the chip model for your device.
+It will probably list a few you need to choose from when flashing (by adding `-c <chipname>`).
+Please review the chip model for your device.
 In case you are unsure what to specify, here's some examples we find out there:

 #### 4MB chip
 * `MX25L3206E` seems to mostly be in use

 #### 8MB chip
+* `MX25L6406E/MX25L6408E` is used in [this guide](https://github.com/mfc/flashing-docs/blob/master/walkthrough%20for%20flashing%20heads%20on%20an%20x230.md#neutering-me)
 * `MX25L3206E/MX25L3208E` is seen working with various X230 models.
-* `MX25L6406E/MX25L6408E` is used in [this guide](https://github.com/mfc/flashing-docs/blob/master/walkthrough%20for%20flashing%20heads%20on%20an%20x230.md#neutering-me)
 * `EN25QH64` is used sometimes